motoz/nbetest/README.md

-#Test program for the NBE pellet burner UDP protocol
+# Test program for the NBE pellet burner UDP protocol

-A client that can connect to a scotte V7/V13 controller, and a test server that simulates a controller box.
+A client that can connect to a scotte V7/V13 controller (and apparently also aduro pellet hybrid stoves), and a test server that simulates a controller box.

-##Client
+## Client

 <pre>
     python client.py -h
-    usage: client.py [-h] [-v] [-a ADDRESS] [-p PASSWORD] [-V VERSION] {raw,set,get} ...
+    usage: client.py [-h] [-v] [-a ADDRESS] [-p PASSWORD] {raw,set,get} ...

     positional arguments: